Asian stocks mixed after late slump on Wall Street

 Asian shares were mixed Tuesday after a late drop left major Wall Street indexes mostly lower.

 Tokyo was closed Tuesday for a holiday.
-Hong Kong and Seoul declined while Shanghai advanced.
+Hong Kong and Seoul declined while Shanghai edged higher.

 Market players appeared to be relieved to learn that President Joe Biden will nominate Jerome Powell for a second four-year term at the helm of the Federal Reserve, a vote of confidence in Powell’s handling of central bank policies during the brutal disruptions caused by the coronavirus pandemic.